umbraco/Package.Templates/readme.md

 # Umbraco Package Templates

-This repository contains some templates for starting new Umbraco package projects.
+This repository contains some templates for starting new Umbraco package projects, and adding things to existing Umbraco projects.

 The templates can be used via the `dotnet new` command.

+## UI Examples

+One of the templates being developed adds a 'UI Examples' section to your Umbraco website.
+UI Examples has also been released as a package on [Our](https://our.umbraco.com/packages/developer-tools/ui-examples/), so you can add this to your site by installing that package from there.
+The source code for UI Examples is [in the Item Template](./ItemTemplates/UIExamples), and has its own [contribution guidelines](./CONTRIBUTING-UIExamples.md).

 ## Pre-requisite
 You must be using Visual Studio 2019 to work with these templates.